-Attached at Appendix A to the report of Corporate Leadership Team is the budget summary for 2012/13.
+1.4.1 Attached at Appendix A is the budget summary for 2012/13.
 This was agreed at Council on 29th February 2012 but has been reconfigured to show the current Cabinet structure.
-The 2012/13 budget was developed from the work on the MTFS during 2011/12 and forms the base point for the consideration of possible amendments detailed in the report of Corporate Leadership Team.
+The 2012/13 budget was developed from the work on the MTFS during 2011/12 and forms the base point for the consideration of possible amendments detailed in this report.

-Also attached for further information to the report of Corporate Leadership Team were the following:

-- Appendix B The MTFS for 2012/13 onwards; - Appendix C The statement of balances projected to March 2013
+- 1.4.2 Also attached for further information are the following: - Appendix B The MTFS for 2012/13 onwards; - Appendix C The statement of balances projected to March 2013

-The Local Context
+1.5 The Local Context

-The outturn position for 2012/13 was reported to Cabinet in May 2012.
-The report showed a net under-spend against budget of ± 1.1 m, after allowance for carry forward requests approved by Cabinet at that time.
-The total under-spend was ± 4.65 m and a breakdown of the sum into its component parts is given in the table below.
+1.5.1 The outturn position for 2012/13 was reported to Cabinet in May 2012.
+The report showed a net under-spend against budget of £1.1m, after allowance for carry forward requests approved by Cabinet at that time.
+The total under-spend was £4.65m and a breakdown of the sum into its component parts is given in the table below.